 ROI = 10%.

-Alongside other simple measures of profitability (NPV, IRR, payback period), ROI is one of the most frequently used methods of evaluating the economic consequences of investments.
-Undoubtedly, its main advantage is its simplicity – ROI can be easily applied to measure investment profitability, as it bases on effortlessly available data and its value is clear to understand and interpret.
-Moreover, as ROI is calculated in percentage, it's easy to compare the results of many different investments.
-Consequently, thanks to ROI, you are able to choose the most beneficial one.
+Alongside other simple measures of profitability (NPV, IRR, payback period), ROI is one of the most frequently used methods of evaluating the economic consequences of an investment.
+Undoubtedly, its main advantage is its simplicity – ROI can be easily applied to measure investment profitability, as it is based on easily available data and its value is clear to understand and interpret.
+Moreover, as ROI is calculated as a percentage, it's easy to compare the results of many different investments.
+Consequently, you are able to choose the most beneficial one, all thanks to ROI.

-Before we move on and discuss ROI in greater details, it is worth to mention that in finance, several different measures may be called return on investment.
-For example, you can say ROI when referring to measures also known as Return on Invested Capital (ROIC), Average Rate of Return, Return on Equity or Earnings per Share.
-However, the best known and probably most commonly used is a measure known as simple return of investment, henceforth referred to as a return of investment (ROI).
+Before we move on and discuss ROI in greater detail, it is worth to mention that in finance, several different measures may be called return on investment.
+For example, you can say ROI when referring to Return on Invested Capital (ROIC), Average Rate of Return, Return on Equity or Earnings per Share.
+However, the best known and probably the most commonly used is a measure known as simple return of investment, henceforth referred to as return of investment (ROI).

 Investors can't estimate the efficiency of their investments without understanding how to calculate ROI.
 That's why the ROI formula plays a crucial role in investment decisions.